 Remote work essentially has little difference from office work if you set up a convenient schedule for the team, choose practical task management systems, and invest in regular, healthy communication.
-If you like the way your team works and you want it to take more initiative – praise the workers and encourage them.
+If you like how your team works and want it to take more initiative, praise the workers and encourage them.
 If you don’t like something, also voice that.
 The longer it takes to give negative feedback, the harder it will be for the team to redo the work, which is time-, money-, and resource-consuming.
 Thus, it’s critical to react to everything on time.

-As you can see, outsourcing is quite popular with companies from small to large resorting to this hiring approach for many reasons.
-Concerns about remote workers, the quality of performance, and the intactness of sensitive data will persist in this area, but if you’re ready to take the risks for the sake of accessing the global talent pool, we recommend taking some precautions.
+As you can see, outsourcing is quite popular with small and large companies resorting to this hiring approach for many reasons.
+Concerns about remote workers, the quality of performance, and the intactness of sensitive data will persist in this area, but if you’re ready to take risks for the sake of accessing the global talent pool, we recommend taking some precautions.

 Sign NDAs with both the vendor and the developers; conduct thorough research about the outsourcing vendor and check its reputation before signing a contract; make a personal acquaintance with the manager; mind the cultural barriers, language and culture issues, and time zones.

 The software development outsourcing process will go much smoother if you have an in-house specialist with experience in remote team management; the rest will follow.

 About Devox Software